jwharm/java-gi/README.md

 ### Coverage

 Almost all types, functions and parameters defined in the GIR files for GTK and GStreamer are supported by java-gi.
-Even complex function signatures with combinations of arrays, callbacks, out-parameters and varargs are handled correctly.
+Even complex function signatures with combinations of arrays, callbacks, out-parameters and varargs are available in Java.

 ### Javadoc